sebapersson/petab_sciml/docs/src/format.md

 ### Network Observable Formula Output

 If the neural network output appears in the observable formula, the PEtab entity should be directly referenced in the observable formula.
-For example:
+For example, given:

 | **petabEntityId** | **modelEntityId**  |
 |-----------------|-----------------|
 | net1_output1    | net1.output1    |

-A valid observable table would then be:
+A valid observable table would be:

 | **observableId** | **observableFormula** |
 |----------------|----------------------|